Krylov complexity of many-body localization: Operator localization in Krylov basis: Abstract

-Motivated by the recent developments of quantum many-body chaos, characterizing how an operator grows and its complexity in the Heisenberg picture has attracted a lot of attentions.
-In this work, we study the operator growth problem in a many-body localization (MBL) system from a recently proposed Lanczos algorithm perspective.
-Using the Krylov basis, the operator growth problem can be viewed as a single particle hopping problem on a semi-infinite chain with the hopping amplitudes given by the Lanczos coefficients.
-We find that, in the MBL phase, the Lanczos coefficients scales $\sim n/\ln(n)$ asymptotically, same as in the ergodic phase, but with an additional even-odd alteration and effective randomness.
-Extrapolating the Lanczos coefficients to the thermodynamic limit, we study the spectral function and also find that the corresponding single-particle problem is localized for both unextrapolated and extrapolated Lanczos coefficients, resulting in a bounded “Krylov complexity” in time.
-For the MBL phenomenological model, the Lanczos coefficients also have an even-odd alteration, but approaching to constants asymptotically.
-We also find that the Krylov complexity grows linearly in time for the MBL phenomenological model.
+We study the operator growth problem and its complexity in the many-body localization (MBL) system from the Lanczos algorithm perspective.
+Using the Krylov basis, the operator growth problem can be viewed as a single-particle hopping problem on a semi-infinite chain with the hopping amplitudes given by the Lanczos coefficients.
+We find that, in the MBL systems, the Lanczos coefficients scale as $\sim n/\ln(n)$ asymptotically, same as in the ergodic systems, but with an additional even-odd alteration and an effective randomness.
+We use a simple linear extrapolation scheme as an attempt to extrapolate the Lanczos coefficients to the thermodynamic limit.
+With the original and extrapolated Lanczos coefficients, we study the properties of the emergent single-particle hopping problem via its spectral function, integrals of motion, Krylov complexity, wavefunction profile and return probability.
+Our numerical results of the above quantities suggest that the emergent single-particle hopping problem in the MBL system is localized when initialized on the first site.
+We also study the operator growth in the MBL phenomenological model, whose Lanczos coefficients also have an even-odd alteration, but approach constants asymptotically.
+The Krylov complexity grows linearly in time in this case. }